sambasivagudala369/Staff_Management_System/README.md

 String user = "root";

-String password = "Vijay#369"; // Change to your MySQL password
+String password = "examplepassword"; // Change to your MySQL password

 # Running the Application